Sea Breeze

 Fluid Aluminium Fixed Casement Window

-A 3m wide fixed casement window provides a more controlled aperture within the composition.
+A 3m wide fixed casement window introduces a more controlled opening within the overall composition.

 :quality(80))